ajmeese7/readme-ascii/README.md

 - Include an `Advanced Settings` section that gives users access to more of the settings on the site that generates the ASCII
 - Look into the option to create ASCII versions of images
+- Make button be clicked on enter press
+- Stop it from not showing the error png on the second failure